Ask a derm: Why is my scalp so dry and what can I do about it?

 Factors causing your scalp to dry out

 “Overwashing your hair can cause a dry scalp,” says Dr Bhoyrul.
-This is particularly common if you’re using a shampoo that contains chemicals, fragrances and preservatives.
+This is particularly common if you’re using a shampoo that contains harsh detergents, fragrances and preservatives.
 Check the backs of those bottles, people!

 It turns out you’re not entirely to blame for developing a dry scalp if, like me, hair care is embarrassingly low on your priority list.
 Factors beyond your control can contribute to a dry scalp, such as changes in the seasons.
 “At certain times of the year, there is more of a tendency to get a dry scalp,” explains Dr Bhoyrul.